donkuri/learn-mathematics/index.md

 ### Abstract Algebra

-Abstract algebra, usually called simply algebra is a language used to describe the concept of equations and all possible generalizations of it, such as equivalence relationships and the like.
+Abstract algebra (often called algebra more simply) is a language used to describe the concept of equality, and all possible generalizations of it, such as equivalence relationships and the like.
 Many parts of mathematics have an algebraic counterpart: algebraic topology, algebraic geometry, even algebraic analysis.
 As such, it is paramount that you get familiar with it.
 My favorite textbook on the subject is free:

 **[Abstract Algebra: Theory and Applications](http://abstract.ups.edu/aata/aata.html)**, *Thomas W. Judson*